AbhayReddy3007/HPC/README.md

 # K-Means Clustering Algorithm
-This program implements the K-means clustering algorithm using OpenMP APIs.
-The K-means algorithm is a popular method of vector quantization that aims to partition n observations into k clusters.
-Each observation is assigned to the cluster with the nearest mean, serving as a prototype of the cluster.
+This program implements the K-means clustering algorithm using OpenMP.
+The k-means algorithm is a popular clustering technique used in data mining and machine learning.
+It's used to partition a dataset into groups (clusters) based on similarities in the data points' features.